Deadmau5: Early life

 Zimmerman was born on January 5, 1981 in Niagara Falls, Ontario, Canada.
 His mother, Nancy (née Johnson), is a visual artist, and his father, Rodney Thomas "Rod" Zimmerman, is a General Motors plant worker.
 He has two siblings, Jennifer (older) and Chris (younger).
 His ancestry includes German, Swiss, and English heritage.
-Zimmerman graduated from Westlane Secondary School in Niagara Falls.
+Zimmerman went to Westlane Secondary School in Niagara Falls.

 Zimmerman's interest in technology began at a young age; he would disassemble and reassemble several household electronics, and later, he received his first computer.
 Inspired by his interest for video games, Zimmerman started making chiptune music.
 When Zimmerman was a teenager, he also started going to raves.

-The name "Deadmau5" originates from an incident with his computer; while chatting with a friend on his computer, it abruptly shut off, and when Zimmerman dismantled his computer, he found a dead mouse inside.
+The name "Deadmau5" originates from an incident with his computer; when his computer began to smell, Zimmerman dismantled it and found a dead mouse inside.
 Zimmerman then became known as the "dead mouse guy" among friends, and tried to change his name to "Deadmouse" in an online chat room.
 The name was one character too long, so he shortened it to "Deadmau5".
-"Maus" is the German word for "mouse" and is pronounced the same as in English; the ending character 5 instead of an 's' is a form of leet.
+"Maus" is the German word for "mouse" and is pronounced the same as in English; the ending character 5 instead of an 's' is a form of leetspeak.

 Career

 1998–2006: Career beginnings

 Zimmerman's music career began in the late 1990s and he was heavily influenced by chiptune music and demoscene, producing his early work with the program Impulse Tracker.
 He briefly worked with an online music licensing company and was a programmer.
-In 1999, While learning how to use 3D modelling software, Zimmerman created the "mau5head" The logo since has since appeared in many different colors and designs, and is included on the cover art of most of Zimmerman's albums.
+In 1999, while learning how to use 3D modelling software, Zimmerman created the "mau5head".
+The logo since has since appeared in many different colors and designs, and is included on the cover art of Zimmerman's albums.

 In 2000, Zimmerman and Derek Caesar, under the group name Dred and Karma, released the vinyl singles "I Don't Want No Other" and "Suck This".
 Zimmerman was hosting a radio show in Niagara Falls, and often stayed at a local record shop's recording studio making music.
-Five years later, Zimmerman released his debut studio album, titled Get Scraped on July 26, 2005.
+Zimmerman began uploading songs to SectionZ and producing under the alias "Deadmau5" in 2002.
+On July 26, 2005, Zimmerman released his debut studio album, titled Get Scraped.
 Around the same time, Zimmerman teamed up with producer Steve Duda to form the electro house duo BSOD.
 Their single "This Is The Hook" released in 2006 and topped the Beatport Top 100 chart.
 The duo would go on to release music spontaneously.

 In 2006, Zimmerman signed to Play Records and would release various collaborations with Melleefresh.
 Zimmerman also self-released two compilation albums, first releasing Deadmau5 Circa 1998–2002, which consisted of older tracks, and later, A Little Oblique, which contained new songs.